Providing accommodation for RSE workers

 RSE accommodation cost methodology

-The following table explains how the accommodation cost caps will work.
+The following table explains how the accommodation cost caps work.

 You can also find a text-only version of this table below.